How to Avoid CAPTCHA and reCAPTCHA: 7 Proven Methods

 Invisible and Passive CAPTCHAs

-These are more difficult to recognize since they're buried within the code.ย
+These CAPTCHAs are more difficult to recognize since they're embedded within the code.

-In the case of invisible tests, imagine a form in which clicking the submit button will run a JavaScript challenge to verify if your browser behaves as a regular one humans use.
+Invisible tests don't interfere with user experience.
+For example, clicking a submit button can run a JavaScript challenge to verify if your browser behaves like a regular one humans use.

-When it comes to passive CAPTCHAs, they're time-based checks.
-For example, if it takes a human over two seconds to type and you did it in 0.1 seconds, that's suspicious.
+Passive CAPTCHAs are time-based checks.
+For example, if it takes a human over two seconds to type and you did it in 0.1 seconds, it's flagged as suspicious.

 How Does CAPTCHA Work?